anisoprint/aura-docs/docs/aura-connect/getting-an-account/index.md

 # Getting an Account

-In order to use Aura.Connect you need an account.
+To use Aura.Connect you need an account.
 There are two ways you can get one

 ## via Support

-If you've purchased Anisoprint Composer **before March 1st 2022**, you have to contact our support at <support@anisoprint.com> in order to get an account
+If you've purchased Anisoprint Composer **before March 1st 2022**, you have to contact our support at <support@anisoprint.com> To get an account

 ## via E-mail